Cyanjiner/rtweetstats/README.md

 <!-- badges: end -->

-The goal of tweetstats is to improve accessibility of Twitter analyses for the average R user through two functions; keystats and userstats.
+The goal of rtweetstats is to improve accessibility of Twitter analyses for the average R user through two functions; keystats and userstats.
 The former analyzes user-specified keywords and hashtags, returning an HTML ouput with various summary graphics while the latter analyzes the pages